 Beta-2 microglobulin amyloidosis occurs when amyloid deposits develop in patients on dialysis with longstanding kidney failure.
 The amyloid deposits are composed of beta-2 microglobulin protein and are often found around joints.

 The many forms of localized amyloidosis are a result of amyloid deposits in specific areas of the body and are distinct from systemic forms of amyloidosis that deposit amyloid throughout the body.
 Localized amyloid deposits occur in the brain from Alzheimer's disease.
-In various tissues, often with aging, amyloid can be locally produced and deposited to cause tissue injury.
+In various tissues, often with aging (senile amyloidosis), amyloid can be locally produced and deposited to cause tissue injury.
 Prions are infectious amyloid proteins that transmit the diseases

 kuru, Creutzfeldt-Jakob disease, fatal familial insomnia, and

 Infiltrative diseases of the heart, for example, in which abnormal proteins (amyloidosis) or excess iron (hemochromatosis) accumulate within the tissues of the heart, can also cause an enlargement of the heart.
 Infections, nutritional deficiencies, toxins (such as alcohol or drugs), and some medications have been associated with cardiomegaly.